Section Branding

-Here are five takeaways from yesterday’s elections:
+Here are five takeaways from the elections:

 The AfD has become so notorious that it’s been placed under domestic surveillance for the threat that it poses to Germany’s constitution.
-Despite this, the party won the most seats in the election in Thüringen with nearly a third of parliament (32.8%), and it nearly won the most seats in Saxony, with more than 30% of the vote.
+Despite this, the party won the most seats in the election in Thüringen, with nearly a third of parliament (32.8%), and it nearly won the most seats in Saxony, with more than 30% of the vote.

 2. Unchecked migration in Germany is becoming one of voters’ biggest concerns.